cognitedata/transformations-cli/README.md

 ### Github Action

-`transformations-cli` also provides a GitHub Action, which can be used to deploy transformations.
-You can find the documentation for transformations-cli Github action [here](githubaction.md).
+`transformations-cli` also provides a GitHub Action which can be used to deploy transformations.
+You can find the documentation for transformations-cli GitHub action [here](githubaction.md).

 ### Github Action Migration: jetfire-cli@v2 to transformations-cli@main